-Financial instruments that potentially subject Element to concentrations of credit risks consist principally of cash, and trade and other receivables.
+Financial instruments that potentially subject Element to concentrations of credit risks consist principally of cash, other receivables and note receivable.
 The Company considers the risk of loss relating to cash to be low because these instruments are held only with highly-rated financial institutions.
 Element assesses the requirement for a provision based on historical experience.